THE VISION

 WORKING TOGETHER

-MI-CEMI members meet regularly to coordinate efforts, connect to national movements that are addressing systemic inequality and mass incarceration, mobilize people on the ground, and share their areas of expertise.
+MI-CEMI members meet regularly to coordinate efforts, connect with national movements addressing systemic inequality and mass incarceration, mobilize communities for action, and share their knowledge and expertise.
+By working together, we strengthen our collective voice and drive impactful change across Michigan.

 AREAS OF FOCUS